intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

  [:ref:`details <intro_repiref>`]

+.. _multiple_repisbs:

+* *You must* process and report each issue separately if you deal with multiple.
+  If there is a slim chance they are related, remember to briefly mention the other problems in each of the reports, ideally cross-linking them in the end.

+ [:ref:`details <multiple_repiref>`]

  * Perform a rough search for existing reports with your favorite internet search engine; additionally, check the archives of the `Linux Kernel Mailing List (LKML) <https://lore.kernel.org/lkml/>`_.
 If you find matching reports,